reinfi/zf-dependency-injection/docs/Yaml.md

 # Configuring YAML driver

-In the `reinfi-di.local.php` file, you can uncomment the `extractor` and `extractor_options` keys to change the default extractor to Yaml as mapping source.
+In the `reinfi-di.local.php` file, you can uncomment the `extractor` and `extractor_options` keys to change the default extractor to Yaml as a mapping source.

 Make sure the `file` key under `extractor_options` points to a valid yml file with mapping information.
-Example configuration can look as follows:
+An example configuration can look as follows:

 ```php
 // config/autoload/reinfi-di.local.php file